coderrata/GoToRust/NOTES.md

 - Does it have to be this way?
 - How is it happening that isn't happening(at least publicly) in other languages.
 - Why hasn't anybody has attempted to duplicate its principles.
+- Watching Pixeled's video 'Let's Create a Compiler',
+  - ~11 minutes in and damn it's good.

 So today I decided that I would embark on creating a system like Rust's with pretty much zero(0) experience.